StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 ## Step 9: Training the Classifier
 ### Greengenes2
 Now we will download the Greengenes2 database.
-Greengenes 2 is a relatively new bacterial database, but has been found to increase reproducibility between studies.
-[Greengenes2 unifies microbial data in a single reference tree](https://www.nature.com/articles/s41587-023-01845-1)
+Greengenes2 is a relatively new bacterial database, but has been found to increase reproducibility between studies.<sup>3</sup>
 First we must install the Greengenes2 Qiime2 plugin from our home direcotry (~).
 Ensuring that you have qiime2/2023.2 loaded in your environment, we type:
 ```
 pip install q2-greengenes2